Ozmodiar/nodesinblock/README.txt

 On the node form, you can choose the region, render mode (depending on your settings) and the visibility of the node.
-Weight and status of the node in the block can be altered by visiting administer -> settings -> nodesinblock -> queue.
+Weight and status of the node in the block can be altered by visiting administer -> structure -> nodesinblock -> queue.

 If you set the visibility setting for the block as "Show on every page except the listed pages", multiple paths will not work correct because of the way that Drupal core block visibility works.